Support, ENcourage and Develop for Children, Inc. (SENDforC)

 - Youth leadership: deploying community solutions and presenting ideas

-- Rigorous multidisciplinary education: college and graduate level work are slowly presented and re-introduced
+- Rigorous multidisciplinary education: relevant college and graduate level work are slowly presented and re-introduced

 Through SENDforC, we have created a forward-driven outreach NPO platform which teaches students various applications of developmental engineering, physics, nanotechnology, computer science, biochemistry, biomedical sciences and several other subjects or 'Tracks' designed by our University Mentors and Educational Coordinators.
 SENDforC hosts a two year mentorship, independent research program, practicum, community co-op and entrepreneurial primer for each partnership K-12 site that pushes students to solve current, real-world issues, while also providing an opportunity for them to conduct long lasting community work and present their research in front of leaders in academia and industry.
 The initiative is a call to action to tackle meaningful community, social and global problems even for students at a young age.